 With more than 30 years of experience in the field of virosome vaccines, Mymetics has gained a unique R&D expertise, specialist know-how and intellectual property rights directly related to virosome based vaccines, making it the global leader in this field.
 Our team consist of the original inventors of the virosome technology, a platform that can be adapted to many vaccines and immunotherapies.

 What is a virosome?

 Virosomes are enveloped virus like particles.
 They are lipid-based carriers (envelopes) containing the functional fusion viral proteins and natural membrane proteins of the natural virus.
 These lipid-based viral envelopes can be combined with additional rationally designed antigens and adjuvants for each specifics vaccine or immunotherapies.

 How does it work?

 Virosomes based vaccines are designed to maintain the immunogenicity of a live-attenuated virus but with the safety of a killed virus.
 The virosomes are devoid of the nucleocapsid and without the genetic material of the source virus, they are unable to replicate, cause an infection or a disease.
 They can include, on the same particle, additional specific antigens and adjuvants.
 Virosomes are presented to the immune system in the most natural manner, with the aim of containing the viral proteins and keep the fusion capacity of the virosome.
-Thereby it optimizes the immune response against the specific antigens or viral proteins for later infection / exposure to the original virus.
+Thereby it optimizes the immune response against the specific antigens or viral proteins for later infection / exposure to the original virus or pathogen.

 Why is it a unique and broadly applicable technology?